ABILITY

 An implantable brain-computer interface (BCI) to restore movement and communication

 The Wyss Center is developing a fully implantable brain-computer interface (BCI) that can directly detect brain signals, and wirelessly transmit data through the scalp.
-The neural data is received by an external wearable device then transmitted to a computer via a wired connection.
+The neural data is received by an external wearable device and then sent to a computer via a wired connection.
 The computer decodes the brain signals in real time to control assistive devices such as prosthetics or to integrate with voice or communication systems.

 The system, called ABILITY which stands for Active Brain Implant Live Information Transfer sYstem, uses multiple channels to collect high-resolution brain data.